Amravati

-Amravati (pronunciation (help·info)) is the second largest city in the Vidarbha region and ninth largest city in Maharashtra, India.
-It is administrative headquarters of Amravati district and Amravati division which includes Akola, Buldhana, Washim, and Yavatmal districts.
-It is one of the Maharashtra's nominated city under Smart Cities Mission.
+Amravati is a city in Maharashtra located in the Vidarbha region.
+It is the ninth largest city in Maharashtra, India & second largest city in the Vidarbha region in terms of population.
+It is the administrative headquarter of Amravati district as well as Amravati Division which includes Amravati District, Akola District, Buldhana District, Washim District & Yavatmal District.
+It is one of Maharashtra's nominated cities under Smart Cities Mission.